usnistgov/metaschema/website/content/specification/_index.md

 The `<model>` element is used to establish the assembly's model.
 To do this, zero or more [model instances](#model-instances) are declared.

-There are 5 kinds of model instances, which are used to instantiate a definition as part of the assembly's model.

-- `field` - Instantiates a globally defined [field definition](#top-level-define-field) as a model instance.
-- `assembly` - Instantiates a globally defined [assembly definition](#top-level-define-assembly) as a model instance.
-- `define-field` - Defines a [single use field](#inline-define-field) for use as a model instance.
-- `define-assembly` - Defines a [single use assembly](#inline-define-field) for use as a model instance.
-- `choice` - Declares a mutually exclusive selection of child model instances.

-These different kinds of instances are discussed in the next section.

 # Instances

 In a Metaschema module, complex information elements are created through composition.
 Through composition, an information element can be built by indicating which other information elements are used as its constituent parts.